 2017 Chevrolet Colorado ZR2

-Now, we’ve seen the ZR2 badge before of course; on S-10 pickups and Blazers, and even on the imported Chevrolet Tracker from the 1990’s.
-But ZR2 clearly has much more meaning adorning this new purpose-built rig.
+For 2017, Chevrolet does indeed have something aimed directly at insatiable off roaders, the Colorado ZR2.
+We’ve seen the ZR2 badge before of course; on S-10 pickups and Blazers, and even on the ahem… Chevrolet Tracker in the 1990’s.
+But it now seems to have much more meaning adorning this purpose-built rig.

-Standard powertain is a 308-horsepower 3.6-liter V6, attached to an 8-speed automatic transmission.
-The Colorado’s base 2.5-liter I4 is not available here, but the 2.8-liter Duramax I4 turbo-diesel is; outputting 186-horsepower with a hefty 369 lb-ft. of torque.
+Standard powertrain is a 308-horsepower 3.6-liter V6 with 275 lb-ft. of torque coupled to an 8-speed automatic transmission.
+The Colorado’s base 2.5-liter I4 is not available, but the 2.8-liter Duramax I4 turbo-diesel is; outputting 186-horsepower and a stout 369 lb-ft. of torque.
 It comes with a 6-speed automatic.
-4-wheel drive is, of course, standard for all.
+4-wheel-drive is, of course, is standard on all.

-We spent some time burning both gasoline and diesel in the dirt near Grand Junction, Colorado.
-We had plenty of fun with both trucks, even if they still left us wanting for even more power.
+We spent some time burning and breathing both gasoline and diesel fumes out in the dirt near Grand Junction, Colorado.
+We had plenty of fun with both, but wouldn’t complain if GM snuck some more power into future versions of the ZR2; along with quicker responsive from the transmission.

-The list of ZR2 off-road goodies is a long one, including electronic locking differentials, off-road programming for Stabilitrak, and 31-inch Good Year Wrangler DuraTrac All-Terrain tires.
-The suspension gets a modest 2.0 inch lift; but the biggest deal of all here, is the Multimatic Dynamic Suspensions Spool Valve dampers, which are similar to those found in the Camaro Z/28.
-According to Chevrolet, this is the first application of such technology in an off-road truck.
+Suspension gets a modest 2.0-inch lift; but the biggest deal here is the Multimatic Dynamic Suspensions Spool Valve dampers, which are similar to those found in the Camaro Z/28.
+Chevrolet says this is the first such technology in an off road truck.

-And we can attest it allows the ZR2 to float over obstacles both big and small, as well as land softly after getting big air like a Trophy truck; having you feel fully in control the whole time.
+And we can attest it allows the ZR2 to literally glide over obstacles both big and small, as well as land softly after getting big air like a Trophy truck; all while you feel totally in control.

-Not much changes inside, which is a good thing.
-The Colorado’s upscale, highly functional, and quiet space is a nice place to spend time regardless of the road or lack of one.
-If you’re looking for something a little flashier to show off to your friends, you’ll have to add it on yourself.
+Not much visual change inside, which is a good thing if, like us, you appreciate the Colorado’s upscale, highly functional and quiet space; a bad thing if you’re looking for something a little flashier to show off to your friends or bare-bones rugged.

 While not exactly a direct competitor to the Raptor; as far as the total package goes, the ZR2’s “just right” size makes it a much more satisfying option for daily use, as well as easier to navigate in tight trails, though it certainly doesn’t have the Raptor’s monster motor under the hood.